 So keep those knives sharp!
 But here's a slight problem with that: you may not know when your knives need sharpening.
-If you don't have good honing and sharpening habits, you get accustomed to using a duller and duller knife until one day, you try to slice a tomato and the knife just sits on top of the skin.
+If you don't have good honing and sharpening habits, you get accustomed to using a duller and duller knife until one day, you try to slice a tomato and the knife just sits there on top of the skin.
 Oops.
 It happened again--your knife went dull, and you didn't even realize it was happening.
-(And yes, I'm speaking from personal experience.)

 Use a sharpening steel (AKA hone) regularly.
 Every time you use a knife, microscopic burrs occur along the blade.
-Bit by bit, this creates a dull knife.
-Using a hone regularly (I like a ceramic one, pictured below, but you can get steel steels, too)--like, every time you use your knife--smoothes out the burrs and keeps the knife sharp and minimizes the actual sharpening required.
+Bit by bit, use by use, this creates a dull knife.
+Using a steel regularly (a ceramic one is pictured here, but you can get steel steels, too)--like, every time you use your knife--smoothes out the burrs and keeps the knife sharp and minimizes the actual sharpening required.

 Here's a great page on Wusthof's website on how to hone (AKA steel) a knife.

 Don't use a steel on Japanese knives.
 The blades are thinner than on German knives, and honing can create nicks and chips in the blade.
 In fact, Japanese knives require some different care tactics altogether.
 If you have a Japanese knife, be sure to learn how to care for it properly.